Glossary TermApril 20, 2024

 3. On-Chain Volume

-What it is: Actual tokens moving between wallets on the blockchain
+What it is: Actual tokens being moved between wallets on the blockchain

 Example: